astrapi69/die-jaeger-und-die-gejagten/manuscript/chapters/05-chapter.md

 Sarah had always believed Earth was silent.
 Now she understood—she had been deaf.

-*This is the first step,* Elyon explained. *Expanded awareness.
-Now you can hear the Vak'tar.*
+*"This is the first step,"* Elyon explained. *"Expanded awareness.
+Now you can hear the Vak'tar."*

 On cue, a new frequency pulsed into Sarah’s mind.
 Cold.
 Hungry.
 Like the droning of a billion insects closing in on a feast.

 The Vak’tar fleet.

-*They arrived early,* Daryl pulsed, his new voice laced with dread. **Sixteen hours early.**
+*"They arrived early,"* Daryl pulsed, his new voice laced with dread. **Sixteen hours early.**

 Sarah turned her senses to the solar system’s edge.
 Beyond Pluto, she saw them—black ships that devoured light.
 Thousands of them, like viral swarms racing toward a living world.

 **How long?** asked Aida.

-*Eighteen hours,* Elyon answered. *Maybe less if they accelerate.*
+*"Eighteen hours,"* Elyon answered. *"Maybe less if they accelerate."*

 Father Martinez radiated divine fury: **Then there’s no time for a gentle transformation.**

-*No. We must begin Phase Two.*
+*"No. We must begin Phase Two."*

 **Phase Two?** Sarah’s amplified mind trembled.

-*Physical augmentation.
+*"Physical augmentation.
 Combat readiness.
-It will be… painful.*
+It will be… painful."*

 The golden light intensified.
 Sarah felt a force working inside her cells—rewriting DNA not from the outside, but from within.
 Her body began to evolve.